rjodhawa/talkmeup/README.md

-# talkmeup
+# High level overview
+This project is to create a simple user registration page.
+To demonstrate - separation of concern.
+Performed form validation by checking if the password and confirm password field matches.
+Used SQLite as the backend DB to store user-related information.
+Addtionally, I have used email authentication (from sendgrid.com) and maintained which user has authenticated his/her account and which have not, in the backend SQLite Database.

+# Short Description of technologies used
-Django(Backend) + react (Frontend) =.> total awesomeness.
-Made a project for interview with talkmeup.co
+Django(Backend) + react (Frontend) => total awesomeness.

 # Installation
 1. git pull both backend and frontend folder.
 2. Start Virtual env provided.
+3. pip install requirements.txt
-2. go to backend directory ( cd /backend) and run "python manage.py runserver" -- This runs the server backend made in Django.
+4. go to backend directory ( cd /backend) and run "python manage.py runserver" -- This runs the server backend made in Django.
-3. open a new cmd.
-Go in the Frontend directory (cd frontend) and run "yarn start" or npm start.
+5. open a new cmd.
+Go in the Frontend directory (cd /frontend) and run "yarn start" or npm start.

 # Requirements
 1. Register button will only be showed if confirm password matched password.
 If at any point these two values changes, the submit button is hidden.
-2. once password is sorted, send an email to user's email address.
+2. Once password is sorted, send an email to user's email address.
 3. Click on the email address to open the page on react app.
 React app simply displays a welcome message.

 # Functionality Flow